Quick Answer

 The Bottom Line

-The best feng shui fire element colors usually bring warmth, light, and a little more life to the room.
-Terracotta, berry, coral, and warm pink are often easier to use than bright red on a large scale.
+The best feng shui fire element colors bring warmth, light, and a little more life to the room.
+Terracotta, berry, coral, orange, and warm pink are easier to live with than bright red on a large scale.

 If the room feels more awake but still balanced, the fire element is probably landing well.